-The Union recognizes its obligation to cooperate with Santa Cruz Community Counseling Center, Head Start/State Pre-K Program to assure maximum service of the highest quality and efficiency to the clients consistent with its obligations to the workers it represents.
-Santa Cruz Community Counseling Center, Head Start/State Pre-K Program and the Union affirm the principle that harmonious labor-management relations are to be promoted and furthered.
+The Union recognizes its obligation to cooperate with the Agency, Head Start/State Pre-K Program to assure maximum service of the highest quality and efficiency to the clients consistent with its obligations to the employees it represents.
+The Agency, Head Start/State Pre-K Program and the Union affirm the principle that harmonious labor-management relations are to be promoted and furthered.